Capacity building training programme for public health officials in maternal and child health in Ethiopia, Kenya, Malawi and Uganda

 - How to encourage interdisciplinary multi-professional teamwork and what makes a team a team?

-This programme will educate officials, primarily with a background in nursing and midwifery, in government institutions such as health and education ministries, public health authorities and public or private hospitals and universities with medical and nursing education in Ethiopia, Kenya and Malawi during 2021/22.
+This programme will educate officials, in government institutions such as health and education ministries, public health authorities and public or private hospitals and universities with medical and nursing education in Ethiopia, Kenya, Malawi and Uganda during.
 There will be a mixture of participants from governmental institutions, academia and clinical care.
-In total 24 participants will be enrolled in the programme.
+In total 24 participants will be enrolled in the programme

 Meet some of the participants in the ongoing programme: